-The Company held a special meeting of shareholders on May 10, 2022, and the shareholders of the Company approved the William Penn Bancorporation 2022 Equity Incentive Plan (the "Plan").
+On May 10, 2022, the shareholders of the Company approved the William Penn Bancorporation 2022 Equity Incentive Plan (the "Plan").
 The Plan provides for the issuance of up to 1,769,604 shares (505,601 restricted stock awards and 1,264,003 stock options) of William Penn Bancorporation common stock.

 During the year ended June 30, 2022, the Company granted 492,960 shares of restricted stock, with a weighted average grant date fair value of \$11.67 per share.
 To fund the grant of restricted common stock, the Company issued shares from authorized but unissued shares.
 Restricted shares granted under the Plan vest in equal installments over a five year period.
 Compensation expense related to the restricted shares is recognized ratably over the vesting period in an amount which totals the market price of the Company's stock at the grant date.
-The expense recognized for the restricted shares for the year ended June 30, 2022 was \$147 thousand.
-The expected future compensation expense related to the 492,960 non-vested restricted shares outstanding at June 30, 2022 is \$5.6 million over a weighted average period of 4.88 years.
+The expense recognized for the restricted shares for the years ended June 30, 2023 and 2022 was \$1.1 million and \$147 thousand, respectively.
+The expected future compensation expense related to the 383,258 non-vested restricted shares outstanding at June 30, 2023 was \$4.3 million over a weighted average period of 3.88 years.
+The expected future compensation expense related to the 492,960 non-vested restricted shares outstanding at June 30, 2022 was \$5.6 million over a weighted average period of 4.88 years.